Yermo/nativescript-mapbox/README.md

 Awesome native OpenGL-powered maps - by Mapbox

 <img src="https://raw.githubusercontent.com/EddyVerbruggen/nativescript-mapbox/master/screenshots/ios-demoapp-slice.png" width="375px" height="196px" />

-### Use when
-* you want full map styling capability to match the uses of your app (example: downplaying highways for a running app),
-* you want a platform independent map implementation,
-* you care about performance so you don't want a web based solution,
-* you want an open source map implementation that you can tweak yourself,
-* you want to leverage Mapbox's backend to visualize massive geo data sets,
-* you want advanced analytics about your app's users,
-* you need offline maps and custom markers,
-* 🆕 you want to define maps in either code or __XML__.

 ## Prerequisites
 You need a Mapbox API access token (they have a 🆓 Starter plan!), so [sign up with Mapbox](https://www.mapbox.com/signup/).